proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_process_interaction.md

 This suggests that incoming `ping` messages associated with names not present in the server's dictionary are actually inserted in the dictionary.
-When we perform an asynchronous `play_ping_pong/1` call to a player, there is a chance that this player might be removed before sending the `ping` message to the master.
+When we perform an asynchronous `play_ping_pong/1` request to a player, there is a chance that this player might be removed before her `ping` message is received by the master.
 In this case, when the master eventually receives the `ping` message, the name of the removed player will be added to the dictionary, despite not being assosiated with any process.
-Having spotted the bug it is easy to fix it:
+Having spotted the bug, it can be easily fixed:

     :::erlang
     handle_call({ping,FromName}, _From, Dict) ->